-When one parent receives sole custody of the child, this means that the court deems that parent responsible for making all major decisions for that child.
+What does sole decision making mean in Arizona?
+Essentially, when one parent receives sole custody of the child, this means that the court deems that parent responsible for making all major decisions for that child.
 This does not mean that both parents may not discuss the issues, only that the final decision rests with whichever parent the court named sole legal decision-maker.

 Even in sole custody arrangements, the non-custodial parent still has certain rights pertaining to the child.
 For example, both parents are to have equal access to the child’s information, such as medical information and school records.